Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-Sample no information supplied by the consumer but information provisioned (OAuth credential) sent back to consumer
+Sample of no information supplied by the consumer but information provisioned (OAuth credential) sent back to consumer:

 ```json
 {